Bhejazi/surface-smoothing/README.md

 ```
 📁 Navigate to the code working directory.

-Create your new environemnt with Conda:
+Create your new environemnt with Conda and install required libraries:
 ```shell
 conda create -n mesh-smth --file conda-requirements.txt -c conda-forge
 ```